The Coach’s Wife Inside Me is Coming Out—and I Had No Idea She Was There

 Sure, I watched football growing up with my Dad, but only because that’s what was on TV in the living room.
 I knew just enough to be dangerous.
-But all the sudden I am yelling “OFF SIDES” or “THROW THE FLAG REF” at the TV.
+But all a sudden I am yelling “OFFSIDES” or “THROW THE FLAG REF” at the TV.
 I am arguing with my husband about if it really was pass inference and how great of a job Luke Kuechly is doing this year.
-Ok, so the last part might be because how good Luke is looking this year, not his playing ability, but I am who I am.
+Ok, so the last part might be because of how good Luke is looking this year, not his playing ability, but I am who I am.

 I am participating in bowl sheets.

 Not only am I participating, but my husband is even asking me to make the sheets.
 I actually care about bowl games and research what’s going on with each team to know who has the better shot.
 I know things like who is hurt, who is sitting because of draft eligibility, who is coaching/not coaching, things that could affect the team.
 Mainly, I just want to beat my husband because we usually bet the loser takes the winner out to eat anywhere they want to go.

 I spend my anniversary weekend watching the Heisman Awards.